savaslabs/views_geojson/README.txt

 "?BBOX=left,bottom,right,top" in the query string.
 Argument ID "BBOX" is default for OpenLayers but can be changed.

+OpenLayers 7.x-2.x-dev is currently required for OpenLayers BBOX integration.
+See OpenLayers issue http://drupal.org/node/1493344, "Support BBOX strategy in the GeoJSON layer type".

 1. Create a GeoJSON view as above in USAGE.
 2. Add a layer to OpenLayers of type GeoJSON, at admin/structure/openlayers/layers/add/openlayers_layer_type_geojson,